 9. Compared to man-to-man offenses, there are far fewer zone offenses to contend with, and zone defense can easily be adapted to counter the opponent's best player(s).

 10. If you play zone defense exclusively (no man-to-man), you can save practice time in not having to teach how to handle ball-screens and other screens.

 Disadvantages of zone defense

-1. If your team is behind, you won't get enough pressure on the ball, and the offense can eat up a lot of time by holding the ball for a good shot.
+1. If your team is behind, you won't get pressure on the ball, and the offense can stall and hold the ball for a good shot.
 You must go man-to-man in this situation.

-2. If the opponent is having a good shooting night, your zone is beaten, and you must consider going to the man-to-man to get pressure on the ball out on the perimeter.
+2. If the opponent is having a good shooting night, your zone is not effective, and you must consider going man-to-man to get pressure on perimeter shooters.

 3. There are not always clear-cut rebounding box-out assignments and sometimes the offensive player will slip inside for the offensive rebound and lay-up.
 See Zone Rebounding for help with this.

 4. If you play zone most of the time, and rarely man-to-man, your players may become complacent on defense and may lose their man-to-man skills.
 I would practice man-to-man 80-90% of the time, and zone the remaining 10-20%.

 1. No lay-ups.
 Try to keep the ball outside.
 Double-team the ball in the paint.